-EDU 103DX - Education of Children with Special Needs, 2 credit hours education and inclusive K-12 settings.
+EDU 103DX - Education of Children with Special Needs, 2 credit hours

 Prerequisite/Corequisite: EDU 101X may be taken concurrently.
 For music therapy or music education students either MUC 151 or MUC 171X are co or prereqs.
 This course includes a field experience (one day meets in class, one day is devoted to field experience).
 To complete the experiential requirement, BOTH EDU 101X and EDU 103DX must be completed at BW.